NikitaZayanchkovskij/ImagesKMP/README.md

 8) Kotlin Serialization for converting Kotlin objects, to data formats, like JSON and vice-versa.
 9) Koin for Dependency Injection (DI).
 10) Kotlin Coroutines and Flows.
 11) Room for the database.
+(Offline first functionality)
 12) Coil image loading library.
 13) Kermit for multiplatform logging.
 14) Light and dark theme support.